 Vilnius Cathedral and Cathedral Square

-If there’s a center of the city of Vilnius, then it’s Cathedral Square.
-The square not only sits at the intersection of two of Vilnius’ main streets, it’s also where you’ll find the impressive Vilnius Cathedral and its belfry.
-Officially the Cathedral Basilica of St. Stanislaus and St. Ladislaus of Vilnius, cathedrals have been repeatedly built on this spot as long as Christianity has been here.
-The current building though owes its neoclassical look to its construction in 1783.
+If there’s a center of Vilnius, then it’s Cathedral Square.
+The square not only sits at the intersection of two of Vilnius’ main streets, it’s also where you’ll find the impressive Vilnius Cathedral and its belfry, officially the Cathedral Basilica of St. Stanislaus and St. Ladislaus of Vilnius.
+Cathedrals have been repeatedly built on this spot as long as Christianity has been here.
+The current building, though, owes its neoclassical look to the construction of 1783.

-Beyond its grand exterior, you’ll find historic artwork inside along with frescoes and many Lithuanian royals buried in the cathedral’s crypt and catacombs.
-Back outside over on the corner of the square stands the matching belfry, which you can climb to the top.
+Inside, beyond its grand exterior, you’ll find historic artwork, along with frescoes and the tombs of many Lithuanian royals in the cathedral’s crypt and catacombs.
+Back outside on the corner of the square stands the matching belfry, which you can climb to the top.

 Palace of the Grand Dukes of Lithuania

-Tucked away behind the Cathedral lies the rebuilt Palace of the Grand Dukes of Lithuania.
+Tucked away behind the cathedral lies the rebuilt Palace of the Grand Dukes of Lithuania.
 It was from this palace that the Grand Duchy of Lithuania and later the Polish–Lithuanian Commonwealth was ruled from.
-While the original palace was built in the 15th century, what stands today is a reconstruction finished in 2018, and a striking one at that.
-With a tour of the palace you can see what it once would have liked through exhibitions and masterfully recreated Gothic, Renaissance, and Early Baroque halls.
+While the original palace was built in the 15th century, what stands today is a reconstruction finished in 2018 – and it’s a striking one at that.
+With a tour of the palace, you can see what it once would have been like through exhibitions and masterfully recreated Gothic, Renaissance, and Early Baroque halls.

-Watching over both the Cathedral and the Palace is Gediminas Tower on a small nearby hilltop.
-This tower, now an icon of the city, is all that remains from the 15th century Upper Castle of Vilnius.
-After walking the winding trail that leads up the hill you’ll find yourself at the terrace viewpoints which are on either side of the tower.
-From there you get a good view of both the Old Town and the modern business district across the river.
+Watching over both the cathedral and the palace is Gediminas Tower on a small nearby hilltop.
+This tower, now an icon of the city, is all that remains from the 15th-century Upper Castle of Vilnius.
+After walking the winding trail that leads up the hill, you’ll find yourself at the terrace viewpoints that are on either side of the tower.
+From there, you get a good view of both the Old Town and the modern business district across the river.

-It’s also possible to enter this three story tower and visit the small museum inside.
-There you can learn about the castle’s history and see artifacts uncovered from archaeological excavations of the castle remains.
-Up on the observation deck you can enjoy an even better vantage point of the city and stand where the flag of Lithuania was raised in 1988 at the start of Lithuania’s move to regain independence.
+It’s also possible to enter this three-story tower and visit the small museum inside, where you can learn about the castle’s history and see artifacts uncovered from archaeological excavations of the castle remains.
+From the observation deck, you can enjoy an even better vantage point of the city and stand where the flag of Lithuania was raised in 1988 at the start of Lithuania’s move to regain independence.